Hollywood Action Choreographers Roped In For Hrithik Roshan & Tiger Shroff Starrer War

 He added that the makers will be revealing the big action sequences in a special way.
 Jennings is best known for his work on Hollywood action spectacles like The Dark Knight, San Andreas, Jack Reacher and Game of Thrones, while South Korean master action director SeaYoung is known for designing hand-to-hand combat sequences in films such as Avengers: Age of Ultron, Snowpiercer among others.

-Spilhaus is credited for action-direction in Denzel Washington and Ryan Reynolds' Safe House and Death Race.
-India's Shaikh has previously designed action in big ticket Bollywood films like Tiger Zinda Hai, Kesari and Mary Kom, among others.
+Spilhaus is credited for action-direction in Denzel Washington and Ryan Reynolds's Safe House and Death Race.
+India's Shaikh has previously designed action in big-ticket Bollywood films like Tiger Zinda Hai, Kesari and Mary Kom, among others.

 WAR, which also features Vaani Kapoor opposite Hrithik, is set to release in Hindi, Tamil and Telugu on October 2.